xavierbarber/MIDS/README_proposal.md

 <a id='scans'></a>
 #### 2.4.3.
 Scans description table(Sub-<participant_label>_scans.tsv)

-This file is REQUIRED.
+This file is OPTIONAL.
 In this tsv, all concerned data at the scan can be refilled in this table.
 One option is complete the table with more relevant DICOM tags for this study.
 The only required column is an identification that is the relative directory to the image.

 <div>
 <pre>
 <code>
 Data/
 ├── sub-&ltparticipant_label&gt/
-│   ├──[_ses-&ltsesion-label&gt]/
+│   ├──[/ses-&ltsesion-label&gt]/
 │   │   ├──[mod/]
 ¦   ¦   ¦
-¦   ¦   └── sub-&ltparticipant_label&gt_scans.tsv
+¦   ¦   └── [sub-&ltparticipant_label&gt_scans.tsv]
-│   └──sub-&ltparticipant_label&gt.tsv
+│   └──[sub-&ltparticipant_label&gt.tsv]
-└── Participants.tsv
+└── [participants.tsv]

 </code>
 </pre>